 ABOUT PAMELA SPRINGER

-Pamela Springer’s aesthetics knowledge has given her the recognition as a leader in the advanced aesthetics education.
+Pamela Springer’s aesthetics knowledge has given her recognition as a leader in advanced aesthetics education.
 She is a highly sought-after professional speaker for TV, medical conferences, and aesthetic trade shows.
-She has appeared on Oprah, and as a skincare expert on stations, such as Fox, NBC and ABC stations, nationally.
+She has appeared on Oprah, and as a skincare expert on stations, such as Fox, NBC, and ABC stations, nationally.

-As a professional speaker, Ms. Springer addresses the beauty industry lack of specialized training when it comes to the skin differences between people of other races.
-Her company, Global Skin Solutions, LLC has become a national continuing education provider for the California Board of Registered Nursing.
+As a professional speaker, Ms. Springer addresses the beauty industry’s lack of specialized training when it comes to the skin differences between people of other races.
+Her company, Global Skin Solutions, LLC has become a national continuing education provider for the California Board of Registering Nurses.
 Being a CE provider allows Springer to train medical staff on the nuances of ethnic skin; how to lower risk factors and enhance results.